masterzorgon/solana-frontend-development-course/README.md

 For each project, there is a card which contains a brief description of the project, as well as two buttons: "preview" and "starter".
 * The "preview" button, when clicked, will direct you to a finished version of the project.
 This is for your reference as you build the project on your own.
 * The "starter" button, when clicked, will take you to a blank page.
 The pages labeled "starter.jsx" within your repository are blank files that you will use to build out your own version of the given project.

+# Credits
+If you find these learning materials helpful, you can help me out in the following ways:
+* By giving this repository a star 🌟
+* By giving me a follow on X: [@_zebedee_](https://twitter.com/_zebedee_)
+* By learning more about Helius via our website: [helius.dev](https://www.helius.dev/)